Photo Gallery

 390th Memorial Museum

-The semi-independent 390th Memorial Museum is specifically dedicated to the 390th Bombardment Group (H), a U.S. Army Air Corps' strategic bomber unit which operated in the European Theater of Operations during World War II.
+The semi-independent 390th Memorial Museum is specifically dedicated to the 390th Bombardment Group (H), a U.S. Army Air Force strategic bomber unit which operated in the European Theater of Operations during World War II.
 The 390th was the last of the "second wind" of USAAC heavy bomber units deployed to reinforce VIII Bomber Command in 1943, and carried out over 300 bombing sorties between 12 August 1943 and 20 April 1945.

 Boeing B-17G Flying Fortress "I'll Be Around"